 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

-Reduce, reuse, recycle; it’s not just a waste management suggestion, it should be a way of life to help the environment and your wallet.
+Reduce, reuse, recycle; it’s not just a waste management suggestion.
+It should be a way of life to help the environment and your wallet.
 One of the easiest ways to do so is by using reusable items instead of disposable ones.
 From laundry detergent bottles to coffee cups, there are countless items that we use once and throw away, often without a second thought.

-Not only will reducing the amount of stuff you throw away make you a champ in the eco-consciousness category, it’ll also save you a bundle!
+Not only will investing in reusable alternatives reduce the amount of stuff you throw away, it’ll also save you a bundle.
 The following is a list of reusable items (and reusable materials) you should definitely be saving instead of tossing.
-I’m sure you have “must-saves” to add to this as well!
+I’m sure you have “must-saves” to add to this as well.
 (Tell us in the comments!)